underscorgan/puppet_docker_tools/README.md

   --dockerfile=<dockerfile>  File name for your dockerfile [default: Dockerfile] --version=<version>        Version to build.
 This field will be used to determine the label and will be passed as the version build arg.
-                             **NOTE** `--build-arg version='<version>'` overrides `--version <version>` --build-arg=<buildarg>     Build arg to pass to container build, can be passed multiple times.
+                             **NOTE** `--build-arg version='<version>'` overrides `--version <version>` --image=<image>            Docker image to use for spec testing --build-arg=<buildarg>     Build arg to pass to container build, can be passed multiple times.
   --no-latest                Do not include the 'latest' tag when building and shipping images.
 By default, the 'latest' tag is built and shipped with the versioned tag.
 ```